muratk5n/thirdwave/en/README.md

 ---

-THis is commentary on all electorate in all countries, around policy.
+Below is a general commentary on all electorate in all countries, around policy.
-They are fine deciding on leaders.

 ---